 Welcome to EYFS & Key Stage 1

 At St John’s Chapel Primary, our children in the Early Years Foundation Stage and Key Stage 1 are taught in Class 1.
 Their class teacher is Mr Sains (and he is the Deputy Headteacher of all the schools in our Federation).
 On Thursdays and Fridays, we are joined by the other children and staff from our Federation who come to St John’s Chapel for our ‘Federation Days’.
-The children in Class 1 also have support from Mrs Fenton, our teaching assistant, and Miss Jackson.
+The children in Class 1 also have support from Miss Jackson (our Higher-level Teaching Assistant.

 We have two separate teaching areas in Class 1 (each with their own interactive smart panel) which allows the children to work in smaller groups with an adult for focused activities.
 We also have lots of different areas and equipment within Class 1 that allow for a range of opportunities for learning, play and exploration.
 These include: a creative area with sand and water resources, reading corner, role play area and a den.
 The children in Class 1 also have access to our large outdoor area that allows them to continue their learning and exploration outside.